unifio/docker-dd-agent/README.md

 It is possible to enable some checks through the environment:

-* `KUBERNETES` enables the kubernetes check if set (`KUBERNETES=yes` works). `KUBERNETES_COLLECT_EVENTS` enables event collection from the kubernetes API, given that `KUBERNETES` is also set. **Note:** only one agent should have `KUBERNETES_COLLECT_EVENTS` set per cluster.
+* `KUBERNETES` enables the kubernetes check if set (`KUBERNETES=yes` works)
+* to collect the kubernetes events, you can set `KUBERNETES_COLLECT_EVENTS` to `true` on **one agent per cluster**.
+Alternatively, you can enable the leader election mechanism by setting `KUBERNETES_LEADER_CANDIDATE` to `true` on candidate agents, and adjust the lease time (in seconds) with the `KUBERNETES_LEADER_LEASE_DURATION` variable.
+* by default, only events from the `default` namespace are collected.
+To change what namespaces are used, set the `KUBERNETES_NAMESPACE_NAME_REGEX` regexp to a valid regexp matching your relevant namespaces.
+* to collect the `kube_service` tags, the agent needs to query the apiserver's events and services endpoints.
+If you need to disable that, you can pass `KUBERNETES_COLLECT_SERVICE_TAGS=false`.
 * the kubelet API endpoint is assumed to be the default route of the container, you can override the kubelet API endpoint by specifying `KUBERNETES_KUBELET_HOST` (eg. when using CNI networking, the kubelet API may not listen on the default route address)
 * `MESOS_MASTER` and `MESOS_SLAVE` respectively enable the mesos master and mesos slave checks if set (`MESOS_MASTER=yes` works).
 * `MARATHON_URL` if set will be used to enable the Marathon check that will query the URL passed in this variable for metrics.
 It can usually be set to `http://leader.mesos:8080`.

-#### Service discovery
+#### Autodiscovery

-Another way to enable checks is through service discovery.
-This is particularly useful in dynamic environments like Kubernetes, Amazon ECS or Docker Swarm.
-More details about this feature can be found [in the doc](http://docs.datadoghq.com/guides/servicediscovery/).
+Another way to enable checks is through Autodiscovery.
+This is particularly useful in dynamic environments like Kubernetes, Amazon ECS, or Docker Swarm.
+Read more about Autodiscovery on the [Datadog Docs site](https://docs.datadoghq.com/guides/autodiscovery/).

 #### Configuration files